martell-395/fcc-python-for-bioinformatics/README.md

-# fcc-python-for-bioinformatics
+# FreeCodeCamp - Python for Bioinformatics - Drug Discovery Using Machine Learning and Data Analysis
-FreeCodeCamp - Python for Bioinformatics - Drug Discovery Using Machine Learning and Data Analysis
+Following the free tutorial generously uploaded to YouTube by [Chanin Nantasenamat](https://www.youtube.com/dataprofessor).